gspahlin/SQL_db_challenge/README.md

 This repo contains the code I used to solve a database exercise.
 The exercise was to use data from a fictional Hewlet Packard employment database to reconstruct the database in PosgreSQL.
 The data comes in 6 .csv files, which were first modeled with an Entitly Relationship Diagram.
 I then use this ERD to write six tables using SQL, and import each csv file into the corresponding table.
 After this was finished, I wrote queries to answer 8 questions about the data
 (these questions are reproduced in the comments of the queries).
-Finally connected to my database and uploaded it to a Jupyter notebook, which I used to visualize the data.
+Finally, I connected to my database and uploaded it to a Jupyter notebook, which I used to visualize the data.

 ***Files***